hajardami/hajardami/README.md

 ## 🙋‍♂️ About Me

 I'm a software engineering student  at ENSIAS (National School of Computer Science and System Analysis).

--🌱 My interests are:
+ My interests are:
  -Competitive programming
  - Web & Mobile devloppement
 -Machine learning

- I’m currently learning Web development
-- 💞️ I’m looking to collaborate on any project I could get experience from
+## 💞️ I’m looking to collaborate on any project I could get experience from

 ## 🚀 Languages and Tools: